-Bone Broth and MSG: What You Need to Know NowThe Naughty Nutritionist
+Bone Broth and MSG: What You Need to Know NowUpdated: July 08, 2017Healthy Living

 Confused about bone broth, MSG, and glutamine?

-The article below by Kaayla T. Daniel, PhD, coauthor with Sally Fallon Morell of the new and highly acclaimed book Nourishing Broth: An Old Fashioned Remedy for the Modern World, clears up the confusion and answers your most frequently asked questions.
+The article below by Kaayla T. Daniel, PhD, coauthor of the highly acclaimed book Nourishing Broth: An Old Fashioned Remedy for the Modern World, clears up the confusion and answers your most frequently asked questions.

 Glutamine is a conditionally essential amino acid that is critical for gut, brain and immune health.
 It’s also taken by many bodybuilders and other athletes to enhance muscle building and to speed recovery from injuries and overtraining.